lyfar/awa-docs/docs/features/practice-screen.md

 <FeatureSummary />

 ## Narrative
-Practice Screen delivers the core AWATERRA experience.
-It ushers users into a focused state with gradient visuals, AWA Soul breathing animations, and ambient audio.
-Controls remain minimal—start, pause, mute, finish—keeping attention on inner work.
-For guests, the flow still records a session while previewing the benefits of creating an account.
+The Practice Screen delivers the core AWATERRA experience.
+Soft gradients, AWA Soul breathing animations, and ambient audio help users settle into focus.

+Controls stay simple with clear start, pause, mute, and finish actions so attention remains on inner work.
+Guests still record a session and see the benefit of creating an account.

 ## Interaction Blueprint
 1. Load practice assets (audio, visuals, guidance text) and prepare do-not-disturb prompt.